 Ross Historical Center – Shelby County Historical Society

 The local historical society’s home is Shelby County’s center for local history.
-Visitors from outside the area and locals alike will enjoy the exhibits on year round display.
+Visitors from outside the area and locals alike will enjoy both static and rotating exhibits on display throughout the year.
 The Center also features an impressive research center with computer access to a variety of local history information, photos and stories.
-The museum is located one block north of the Shelby County Courthouse at 201 North Main Avenue in downtown Sidney at the corner of Main and North Streets.

 City of Sidney’s Tawawa Civic Park